ANTI-CORRUPTION POLICY

 Scandic shall ensure that its employees have the information, skills and tools required for compliance with this Anti-Corruption Policy in daily operations.

-Employees shall contact their immediate manager if there is any doubt whether an offered benefit can be accepted or not.
-The CFO and the Legal department or, at the national level, the Country Finance Director, shall be consulted if any issues arise regarding the interpretation of this Anti-Corruption Policy or whether an offered benefit can be accepted or not.
+or not.
+The CFO and the Legal department shall be consulted if any issues arise regarding the interpretation of this Anti-Corruption Policy or whether an offered benefit can be accepted or not.

 Guiding principles

 Scandic has a clear statement against bribery and corruption and does not accept bribery or corruption in any form.
 Scandic works to eliminate all forms of corruption, including extortion, bribery, nepotism, fraud and money laundering.
-Scandic works actively to ensure that not only its employees, but also our cooperative partners and suppliers understands that Scandic will never accept bribery or corruption.
+Scandic works actively to ensure that not only its employees, but also our partners and suppliers understands that Scandic will never accept bribery or corruption.

 Corruption is the abuse of an entrusted power for private gain.
 Bribery is to offer, provide, authorize, request, accept or receive a financial or other advantage in order to encourage improper performance or to misuse a person’s position.
 A bribe can be anything of value and does not necessarily involve money.

 Scandic believes that the trust and confidence between us and our investors, customers, employees and the general public is highly important.
-At Scandic, we undertake to comply with the standards for good business practices, and we intend to act in a sustainable manner, based
+At Scandic, we undertake to comply with the standards for good business practices, and we intend to act in a sustainable manner, based on internationally accepted anti-corruption principles.

 Scandic operates hotels in several countries and does therefore adhere to all relevant national legislation.
 Scandic has signed the UN Global Compact and meets its principles.